yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

 --user_addr <user_addr>
 ```

-These commands allows the usage of the following flags:
+These commands allow the usage of the following flags:

 - `--payment_service_addr` to specify the address of the Batcher Payment Service smart contract.
 - `--rpc_url` to specify the rpc url to be used.